Categories

 [See my list of gift ideas for brainy kids]

 Central Marylanders are often faced with a choice during the summer–trek out to Ocean City or the Delaware shore or go to one of the closer in Chesapeake Bay Beaches.
-If you don’t have time or money to head all the way over to the Eastern shore, there are definitely a few popular beaches in Anne Arundel and Calvert County.
+If you don’t have time or money to head over to the Eastern shore, there are definitely a few popular beaches in Anne Arundel and Calvert County.

-I’d say that among the most popular Chesapeake destinations are North Beach, Chesapeake Beach, Flag Point and the one everyone knows – Sandy Point State Park.
+I’d say that among the most popular Chesapeake destinations are North Beach, Chesapeake Beach, Flag Point, and the one everyone knows – Sandy Point State Park.

-The park is open year round.
+The park is open year-round.
 As of this writing, it is only closed on Christmas Day.

 1100 E College Pkwy, Annapolis, MD 21409